 For in-the-know travellers, the Azores has long represented a beckoning blip on the radar of possible destinations to enjoy time ashore.
 The exposed tips of vast underwater mountains, the Azores lie on the nexus of the European, American and African tectonic plates, and they bear witness to the forces forever shaping our planet.
 This is a world of fumaroles, mudpots and scalding springs; of caverns, columns and grottoes formed from once molten rock; of blue lakes ringed by forests of laurel and cedar, and green pastures patterning the slopes of calderas.

-Azores to Liverpool
+Azores to Portugal

 |Vessel||Start Date||End Date||Start Port||End Port||Price|

 St George's, Grenada

 |Blue Clipper||Portimão, Portugal||St George's, Grenada||From £ 3,500 GBP|

 St Martin / St Maarten

 St Georges, Bermuda

 |Blue Clipper||St Martin / St Maarten||St Georges, Bermuda||From £ 1,100 GBP|